 eSIM was first introduced by the GSMA in 2010, primarily to serve the Internet of Things (IoT) segment.
 However, soon after it became apparent that the same technology could be applied to consumer smartphones, Apple became the primary advocate of the idea.
 The company’s main motive was to minimise the extremely valuable real estate that a SIM card occupies in their devices.

 Another notable moment was when Motorola revealed its RAZR model in 2019.
-The smartphone had no physical SIM slot, which made it the first eSIM-only smartphone in the market.
-However, at that time, not many Telcos were supporting eSIM, which significantly narrowed down the number of operators for end-users to choose from.
+The smartphone had no physical SIM slot, which made it the first eSIM-only smartphone on the market.
+However, at that time, not many SPs were supporting eSIM, which significantly narrowed down the number of operators for end-users to choose from.

 Currently, most of the new flagship smartphones released by Apple, Samsung and Google are eSIM-compatible.
-There are also other OEMs who seem to have recently gotten onto the eSIM wave, with Oppo releasing its Find X3 Pro in March 2021 and Sony entering the eSIM market with its Xperia 10 III Lite in August 2021.
+Other OEMs also followed the eSIM trend.
+Oppo released its Find X3 Pro in March 2021 and Sony entered the eSIM market with its Xperia 10 III Lite in August 2021.
 The major vendors who are yet to launch eSIM-compatible smartphones are Xiaomi and Vivo.
 According to GSMA, by 2025, 60% of all smartphone unit sales will be eSIM-compatible.

-What’s also worth mentioning is that by 2025, eSIM-compatible smartphones will be more affordable and therefore more accessible.
+What’s also worth mentioning is that in the future, eSIM supporting devices will be more affordable and, therefore, more accessible.
 When the first eSIM-compatible iPhone was launched, the device retailed at around $999 — placing it at the higher end of mobile device affordability.
 Now, just a few years later, the choice is much wider and a new smartphone supporting eSIM costs less than $600.

 In our opinion, it’s just a matter of time before other OEMs launch eSIM as a standard in all their devices, not only the flagship ones.
 We also expect a greater shift to eSIM-only models in the next 2-3 years.
 This will make the majority of smartphone shipments (83%) eSIM-enabled by 2025.